Physicians Face Payment Cuts, New Primary Care, Dental, Digital Options

 Rural Health Clinics (RHCs) and Federally Qualified Health Centers (FQHCs)

-Key proposed updates for RHCs and FQHCs include:
+Key updates for RHCs and FQHCs include:

 Medicare Shared Savings Program